Jen Psaki 'out of the office' as Biden remains silent on Taliban takeover of Afghanistan

 White House Press Secretary Jen Psaki is taking a break from her duties at the same time as controversy surrounds the silence of President Joe Biden, who is on vacation while the Taliban quickly seizes control of Afghanistan.

-Questions to Psaki's email from Fox News were returned with an automatic reply, stating that the voice of the White House would not be available for the next week.
+Fox News sent questions to Psaki's White House email address Sunday morning and received an auto-reply.
+Hours later, on Sunday evening, Fox News attempted once again to reach the White House spokeswoman.
+The same auto-reply, stating that the voice of the White House would not be available for the next week, was sent.

 "I will be out of the office from August 15th-August 22nd," read the email returned to Fox News.
 Instead, Psaki's reply directs the press to reach out to other press officers in her absence.